 The Bicycle Transport Analysis tool simplifies the ability to track the positive impact of bicycle infrastructure upgrades that enhance accessibility by bicycle in local town and city areas wherever they are.

 The BTA score is developed in four stages: data collection, traffic stress analysis, destination access analysis, and score aggregation.

 This network analysis is based on the bike facilities in OpenStreetMap.
 Having your bike network in OpenStreetMap can have numerous benefits; maximizing the usefulness of this network analysis and getting the best possible Places For Bikes city rating are only two.
 Many cities do not yet have their full bike networks in OSM, so we encourage you to add them.

 The accuracy of the BTA is dependent on the information about roads, bike facilities and key destinations in OpenStreetMap (OSM).
 You can help ensure your city’s BTA is accurate by contributing to OpenStreetMap.
 The following resources will help you get started.

-The BNA is an evolving project and your input will help us make sure that it is useful and actionable in the long term.
-Give us feedback directly about how we can make it more useful for you.
+The BTA is an evolving project and your input will help us make sure that it is useful and actionable in the long term.
+Give us feedback directly about how we can make it more useful for you at email@example.com

 For users new to OSM (beginner – advanced): Editing Guide